SharkmanZA/SharkmanZA/README.md

 Im currently not emplyed and studying as a student at the University of Pretoria.

 Course:

-- BsC Information and Knowledge Systems.
+- BsC Information and Knowledge Systems:

 Current Year:

 - 3rd Year

 Course Information:

 - https://www.up.ac.za/yearbooks/2022/EBIT-faculty/UD-programmes/view/12133213#02